audunhalland/audunhalland.github.io/content/blog/hypp-post-mortem.md

 Svelte, and uses a complex procedural macro to define components.

-I wanted to design a syntax that is a hybrid of HTML and Rust code, and I think it succeds and some things and fails at others.
+I wanted to design a syntax that is a hybrid of HTML and Rust code, and I think it succeds at some things and fails at others.

 A code example taken from its `tests` directory: